By: Graeme Scott, VP of Advanced Networking and Mobility + Jason Kaufman, Principal

 Every Friday night in retail it’s the same story: the POS system slows down.
 The store manager blames the internet.
 But the internet is fine—two employees in the back are streaming video, and nobody’s prioritizing the traffic that actually makes the business money.

-SD-WAN ensures business-critical applications get the network resources they need, regardless of what else is happening.
+SD-WAN ensures business-critical applications get the network infrastructure they need, regardless of what else is happening.
 It also enables failover, centralized management, and proactive alerting.

 Layer 4: Security